 Proper signage, guide cones, and outdoor drive-thru tents can also assist in making the vaccination process simple and easy for potential patients.
 The Center for Disease Control and Prevention has compiled a comprehensive supply checklist that can prove useful during setup.

 Ensure that Your Site, Clinic, or Health Care Facility is Properly Staffed

 Vaccinating your community requires a lot of person-power.
-Proper staffing means more than just having clinical staff to administer the vaccine, many vaccination sites also require administrative staff to process patients, a daily route manager to guide traffic, and keep records, a staff trainer to coach the clinical staff on how to document vaccine administration for patients and a area visual manager to monitor patient flow.
+Proper staffing means more than just having clinical staff to administer the vaccine, many vaccination sites also require a patient registration coordinator to process patients, a daily route manager to guide traffic, and keep records, a staff trainer to coach the clinical staff on how to document vaccine administration for patients and a area visual manager to monitor patient flow.